markandey1414/sih-front/README.md

 # sih-front

 Make sure docker engine is running and assigned ports are available.
+In the `app.js` and other files, edit the file locations as needed.

 Install requirements.txt
 `npm i requirements.txt`